memgraph/mgclient/README.md

 # Building and installing on Windows

-To build `mgclient` on Windows MINGW environment could be used.
+To build `mgclient` on Windows, MINGW environment should be used.
    - Install MSYS2 from https://www.msys2.org/.
    - Install MinGW toolchain with the following command:
      ```